justindepierro/boxcall/docs/roadmaps/ELITE_CODE_CLEANUP_ROADMAP_CHECKLIST_DEC2025.md

 - After each step: run `npm run validate` (or at least `npm run type-check` + `npm run lint`).
 - When deleting old systems, do it in the same PR as the replacement (prevents drift).

+## Verification Audit (Dec 20, 2025)

+Goal: keep this checklist honest — only check items that have durable code-level enforcement or a clearly completed replacement.

+Verified complete:
+- (16) Console guard exists and is enforced via `boxcall-design/no-console-outside-logger` (console allowed only in `src/utils/logger.ts`).
+- (17) Design-token linting is expanded and enforced: raw colors + arbitrary spacing/typography are errors, with warn-only coverage for dynamic raw-color expressions.
+- (20) Route-level lazy loading is in place via `src/components/lazy/LazyRoutes.tsx` (pages and heavy modals are code-split).
+- (19) Perf budgets gate is enforced via `npm run validate` and GitHub Actions (production build + Vite manifest-based per-route gzip JS budgets).
+- (28) Playwright smoke suite is present in `tests/e2e/` and enforced via GitHub Actions (`CI` workflow `e2e-smoke` job).

+Verified partial (keep unchecked for now):
+- (11) Zustand store surface area is not yet reduced: `src/app/store.ts` remains a broad “god store” (even though some domain stores exist elsewhere).
+- (12) Optimistic patterns exist (e.g., temp IDs + rollback utilities in data sync services), but they are not yet unified across major features into one shared approach.
+- (13) React Query defaults are standardized in `src/app/queryClient.ts` and some query-key factories exist (e.g., `src/lib/queryClient.ts`), but there’s still bespoke caching in the codebase and no single shared query-key scheme across features.
+- (14) A typed Supabase DAL exists under `src/data/supabase/`, but direct `supabase.from(...)` usage is still scattered across routes/services.

+Verified missing:
+- (none noted in this audit pass)

 ## App Recovery & Navigation
 - [x] (1) Standardize reset/recovery patterns (ErrorBoundary, soft reset, cache clear) into one documented approach
 - [x] (2) Enforce router-first navigation (soft navigation only when hooks aren’t available); ban new `window.location.*` usage